erew70/UnbanMII-PRETENDO/Readme.md

-# SO WHAT??!?!!?
-INFO ISNT GONNA TELL ME HOW TO UNBAN IT?!?!?!
+# So how do i unban myself now???
-Lmao just rewrite everything using charles proxy and replace your values with the new ones.
+just rewrite everything using charles proxy and replace your values with the new ones.
 If your using pablos citra use proxifier to get it to use your proxy and turn off access control in charles, if you havent already you can now install pretendo with luma3ds patches and enable these modules:

 View --> Debugging --> Toggle LLE Service modules